-This course give Mechatronics students to understanding the syntax and semantics of used in Mechatronics industry environment.
-Students will get a complete knowledge about identifiers, variables, input / output statements, operators, conditional statements, loops, functions, arrays, etc.
+This course gives Mechatronics students to understanding the syntax and semantics of C programming and developing basic C-programming skills which are the most widely used in Mechatronics industry environment.
+Students will about numbers, variables, input / output statements, operators, conditional statements, loops, functions, arrays, pointers, structures, and file structures, etc.